-Winter weather is latest snag for vaccine rollout
+Winter weather is latest snag for lagging vaccine rollout

 “Our goal is to keep our patients, members and volunteers safe by mitigating the risk of driving/commuting in the snow and exposure to freezing temperatures,” the Oregon Health & Science University said in a statement.

-AP reporters Sean Murphy in Oklahoma City, Margaret Stafford in Liberty, Missouri, and Paul Weber in Dallas contributed to this report.
+AP reporters Sean Murphy in Oklahoma City, Margaret Stafford in Liberty, Missouri, and Paul J. Weber in Austin, Texas, contributed to this report.